 The GEMS program uses the most valuable volunteers to serve as GEMS Mentors.
 The mentors are selected each fall to serve for one year and many serve consecutive years.
 Mentors must be women at least 24 years old and committed to working with girls from diverse backgrounds.
 The GEMS mentors serve the community-based GEMS groups that meet once a week in the evenings at Teen Health Connection and the Mecklenburg County Health Department.

-GEMS Mentors work directly with our Teen Health Connection Health Educator, Delilah McDonald, to empower young women to reach their potential.
+GEMS Mentors work directly with Teen Health Connection's Practice Manager, Tesha Boyd, to empower young women to reach their potential.
 Our GEMS program includes health education, self-esteem building activities and community service.

-If you are interested in applying to become a GEMS Mentor Community Volunteer, please fill out the Volunteer application and return it to Delilah McDonald at Teen Health Connection.
+If you are interested in applying to become a GEMS Mentor Community Volunteer, please fill out the volunteer application and return it to Tesha Boyd at Teen Health Connection.